- About Us

 Because of the sheer size and weight of many of these commercial vehicles, many of which can weigh up to 80,000 pounds, serious injuries often afflict the victims involved in a truck collision.
 Trucking companies should be held responsible for their negligence for a semi-truck accident that has left you struggling to recover.

-Let an 18-wheeler accident attorney from our law firm help you make the most out of your situation.
+Let a Midtown 18-wheeler accident attorney from our law firm help you make the most out of your situation.
 We have represented many victims of 18-wheeler truck accident cases over the years and we know what it takes to get results for clients and their truck accident lawsuits.

 Assigning blame may sound like a simple matter.
 Reality is rarely so straightforward.
 That’s because there are many factors to take into account.
 For beginners, it’s typically federal law that governs the trucking industry and, therefore, determines responsibility for any given accident.